SovereignCloudStack/docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 ### Jobs

-All jobs that your zuul instances knows of can be used for your own purposes.
+All jobs that your Zuul instances knows of can be used for your own purposes.
 Call them directly or implement a job that uses an existing job as parent.
 Didn't find the right job?
 Than we have to create a new one.
-Existing jobs can be found in the web ui of your zuul instance: [Example](https://zuul.scs.community/t/SCS/jobs)
+Existing jobs can be found in the web ui of your Zuul instance: [Example](https://zuul.scs.community/t/SCS/jobs)

 First have a look on a basic job example: